kikijiki/Monogatari/README.md

 3. (Prettify)[prettify] (client-side)

 About the syntax, refer to the respective project documentation.
+Note: you can use html, and can also include markdown inside html tags if you specify the `markdown="1"` attribute.

 ### TODO
 * Integrate comments (using external services)